Grammar for Cambridge C1/C2 Speaking

 Using advanced grammar structures in speaking

 As you embark on the journey to pass your Cambridge C1 or C2 exams, clearly, a multifaceted approach is essential.
-While fluency and a robust vocabulary are crucial, one often-undervalued element can significantly elevate your performance: advanced grammar structures.
-These structures are not mere embellishments; they demonstrate your mastery of the language and enable you to express complex ideas with precision and sophistication.
+While fluency and a wide range of vocabulary are crucial, one often-undervalued element can significantly boost your performance: advanced grammar structures.

-Understanding the Impact - Conditionals
+Understanding the Impact

 "If every nation implemented stricter environmental regulations, we could potentially mitigate the effects of climate change."